DevExpress/devextreme-documentation/concepts/55 Vue Components/70 TypeScript Support.md

     }
     </script>

-To import component-specific types, use the `DxComponentTypes` declaration, where `Component` is the component name:
+To import component-specific types, use the `DxComponentTypes` declaration where `Component` is the component name:

     <!-- tab: App.vue -->
     <template>